Borna Ćorić

-Borna Ćorić (/hr/; born 14 November 1996) is a Croatian professional tennis player.
-On 5 November 2018, he reached his best singles ranking of world No. 12.
-He is currently the No. 2 Croatian player.
+Borna Ćorić (/hr/; born 14 November 1996) is a Croatian inactive professional tennis player.
+He reached a career-high singles ranking of world No. 12 in November 2018.
+Coric has won three ATP Tour titles, including the 2022 Cincinnati Masters.

 Junior career

 In 2013, Ćorić reached the semifinals of both the Australian and French Open junior events, before going on to win the boys' singles event at the US Open against Australian Thanasi Kokkinakis in three sets.
 As a result, Ćorić moved to No. 1 in the junior rankings.
 That year, he also began playing on the ITF Futures circuit, winning five singles titles.

 Professional career

 2013: First best-of-5 match

 Ćorić made his debut at the 2013 Davis Cup, after he was selected for Croatia's World Group Play-off tie against Great Britain, with his first best-of-5 sets match coming against world number 3, Andy Murray.
 Despite showing promise, matching the Scot's level in the first 6 games, and breaking his serve in the third set, he would ultimately go on to lose in straight sets.